dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 Repeat until no more errors pop-up.

-If not, try to find a replacement module that does something similar, but in any case you may end up having to remove it before proceeding.
-Give us a ping/slack/google group/open a github ISSUE if you find yourself uncertain about this.
+If a Drupal 10 compatible version of a module is not available, try to find a replacement module that does something similar, but in any case you may end up having to remove it before proceeding.
+Give us a pin on our public slack channel/google group/open a github ISSUE if you find yourself uncertain about this.

 ```shell
 docker exec -ti esmero-php bash -c "drush pm-uninstall the_module_name"